ingo/ingo.github.io/_recipes_output (original)/linguine_with_crisp_chickpeas_and_rosemary.md

 ---
 title: Linguine With Crisp Chickpeas and Rosemary
 category: Entrees
 description: Pasta with chickpeas is a substantial, quickly assembled meal, but what’s alluring about this version is the undercurrent of rosemary.
-Whole sprigs lightly fried in olive oil provide flavor in two ways: the leaves are crumbled into the pasta for a fragrant punch, and the infused oil slicks the noodles.
+Whole sprigs lightly fried in olive oil provide flavor in two ways.
+The leaves are crumbled into the pasta for a fragrant punch, and the infused oil slicks the noodles.
 image: as-chickpea-pasta-articleLarge.jpg
-image_attribution: Julia Gartland for The New York Times.
-Food Stylist: Liza Jernow.
+image_attribution: Julia Gartland for The New York Times
 size: 4 servings
 time: 20 minutes
 author: Ali Slagle